Martin Dies Jr. State Park: Nature

 The park sits on the northern edge of the Big Thicket and south of where the Angelina River and Neches River meet.
 The two ecosystems contribute to the wide variety of plants and animals in the park.

-Fauna
+Animals

-Common mammals in the park include white-tailed deer, raccoons, Virginia opossums, nine-banded armadillos, and three different squirrel species.
-Red and gray foxes and bobcats make rare appearances.
+Common mammals in the park include white-tailed deer, common raccoon, Virginia opossum, Mexican long-nosed armadillo, and eastern gray squirrel.
+Red fox, gray fox and bobcat make rare appearances.
 The American alligator exits in and around the waters of the lake and the park.
+Several venomous species of snake are found in the park such as Eastern copperhead, northern cottonmouth, timber rattlesnake and Texas coral snake.
+Look for snowy egret, great blue heron, yellow-crowned night heron, anhinga, swallow-tailed kite and pileated woodpecker in the park and on the lake.

-Flora
+Plants

 The park is heavily forested.
-Loblolly, longleaf and shortleaf pines are abundant throughout the park.
+Loblolly, longleaf and shortleaf pine are abundant throughout the park.
 Bald cypress trees are found around the wetland areas.
-Water oak, southern red oak, sweet gum and Southern magnolia dot the landscape.
+Water oak, southern red oak, sweet gum and southern magnolia dot the landscape.
 Smaller trees and shrubs such American beautyberry, wax myrtle, yaupon holly grow under the larger trees.